ryandavidprasad/Correlation_Regression/README.md

 ```

-DEVELOPED BY: NAVEEN JAISANKER
+DEVELOPED BY: Ryan David Prasad
-REGISTER NO: 212224110039
+REGISTER NO: 212224040282

 import numpy as np
 import math